srekhi/splat/README.md

   ![Notification-removal](/docs/giphy-demo.gif)
   ![Emoji-menu](/docs/emoji-menu.png)

- By interacting with the [Giphy API](https://api.giphy.com/) the user can send Giphys when words can't quite capture their emotions (show giphy send video + adding of caption).
-This is architected in the front end by taking the search input from the user and firing an AJAX request to the giphy api with those query parameters.
-Redux holds a separate slice of state for the giphy API output, which then is displayed to the user in 40px by 40px boxes of happiness.
+ By interacting with the [Giphy API](https://api.giphy.com/) the user can send Giphys when words can't quite capture their emotions.
+This is architected in the front end by taking the search input from the user and firing an AJAX request to the Giphy api with those query parameters.
+Redux holds a separate slice of state for the Giphy API output, which then is displayed to the user in 40px by 40px boxes of happiness.
  ```javascript
    giphysContainer(){
     const giphys = this.props.giphys.map((giphy, idx) =>